An epicurean adventure to: Pakistan

 Instant yeast

-It's imperative that you check whether your yeast is still fresh and in date, otherwise, it won't develop.
+Check that your yeast is fresh and in date, otherwise, it won’t work.

 Sultanas